LostArtefacts/TRX/docs/tr1/README.md

 ## Improvements over original game

 Not all options are turned on by default.
-Refer to `TR1X_ConfigTool.exe` for details.
+Refer to the ingame settings for details.

 #### UI
 - added proper UI and bar scaling